• Skip to primary navigation

 When you think of green cleaning ingredients, baking soda, white vinegar and Castile soap probably immediately come to mind.
 But what about less obvious choices for your green cleaning toolkit?
 The kitchen pantry is home to some of our favorites, like salt, and we were admittedly kind of surprised at how many uses for cream of tartar we found.

 Cream of tartar is the popular name for Potassium bitartrate, a byproduct of wine and grape juice making.
-The odorless powder is not only indispensable in baking (hello, pavlova!) and making playdoh but also a must-have ingredient for non-toxic, homemade cleaners, due to its acidic nature.
+The odorless powder is not only indispensable in baking (hello, pavlova and marshmallows!) and making playdoh but also a must-have ingredient for non-toxic, homemade cleaners, due to its acidic nature.

 If you don’t already have cream of tartar in your pantry, go ahead and add it to your shopping cart.
 We’ll wait.
 Then scroll down to see some of the many ways in which you can use it to clean your home naturally.